-Easter Week in Seville
+Easter week in Cartagena

 Spain is completely transformed during Easter week.
 Everybody, everywhere, turns out to experience one of Spain's most traditional events to the full.
 Don't miss the chance to come to Spain at this time of year: you'll be able to share some very special moments in an atmosphere unlike anything you've ever known.

 There are many different ways to discover Spain: enjoying its coast and beaches, following a route around its various monuments, exploring the countryside, playing sports like golf...
 However, if you've never visited Spain during Easter week, then you simply have to come.
 And even if you already know this famous fiesta, it's well worth making another trip, as each region of Spain has its own way of celebrating the event.

 In Spain, Easter week is celebrated with a great deal of emotion.
 People take an active role in its events and traditions.
 All day and night the streets are filled with the beat of the drums, masses of colourful flowers, and the consummate art of religious sculpture, all combining to produce a highly moving atmosphere.